spy-coders/spy_term1/README.md

 ## 📘 Overview

-**SPy (Students of Python)** is an initiative by medical students with a passion for coding.
+**SPY (Students of Python)** is an initiative by medical students with a passion for coding.
 We believe programming skills are essential in all fields — even medicine — and we're here to make it fun and easy to learn.

 > _“Our mission is simple: Learn together.
 Code together.”_